jackcaven/emergency-hand-signal-recognition/README.md

 ## Future Work

-* Build an API for third party cameras to utilise the sequencing analytics
+* Build an API for third party cameras to utilise the sequencing recogntion
 * Improve from POC and increase accuracy of gesture recognition
   * Current implementation makes use of landmark positioning
   * Mediapipe has gesture recognition in-built which may provide greater results
+* Optimize to allow model to be run on the edge (e.g. locally on ring doorbells, body-worn cameras, and securtiy cameras)